build-your-own-internet/byoi/notes/001-getting-started.md

 Actually, it would appear that this busybox machine does not have any DHCP client stuff going for it.
 What seems to be the most likely situation is that docker itself just contfigured the machine on its own for us without employing the DCHP protocol.

+## Set up and test our new containers

+We now need to interact with these two containers directly.
+To do that, you'll want to open two distinct terminal windows: one for each container.
+Then, in each window, start an interactive session with your container.

+1. in window 1, run `docker exec -it $CONTAINER_1 /bin/sh`
+1. in window 2, run `docker exec -it $CONTAINER_2 /bin/sh`

 ### Remove default IP address configuration

-But, we can configure the network ourselves if we want to using the `ip` command on the system.
+Next, configure the network ourselves using the `ip` command on the container.
 First, we should remove the IP addresses that docker configured on each container.
 To do that, you'll first need to see what IP address docker configured on each container using the `ip addr` command, as follows:

 ```bash
 / # ip addr